 - Try not to scratch your skin.

-- Make sure any skin problems such as eczema are adequately treated.
+- Make sure any skin problems, such as eczema, are treated effectively.

 You can also prevent future incidences of erysipelas by attending follow-up appointments with your doctor.
 They can make sure that the infection hasn’t come back or spread to other parts of the body.